 Floods have been and continue to be the most frequent, destructive, and costly natural hazard facing Union County.
 Most recently, the county has been impacted by six significant flood events, in 1996, 1999, 2005, and 2007, 2011, and 2012.
 Hurricane Irene in August, 2011 was the most severe on record along the Rahway River Basin, where flood peaks were the highest ever recorded at five of the 20 long-term stream gages.
-The stream gages on the Elizabeth River and the two stream gages on the Rahway River at Springfield and Rahway recorded new peaks of record for 90, 74, and 90 years of record, respectively.
+The stream gages on the Elizabeth River and the two stream gages on the Rahway River at Springfield and Rahway recorded new peaks of record for 90, 74, and 90 years of record, respectively.38

 Because of the nature of floods, discussions of extent (which FEMA considers analogous to potential severity) are necessarily location-specific.
 The jurisdictional appendices to this HMP include narrative and metrics related to flood extent on a local level.
-Very generally, flood extent in Union County ranges from a few inches of overland flow and ponding in some areas, to high-velocity flooding of multiple-foot depths in others.
-The latter type of flooding is found in close proximity to the two major flood sources in the County, the Rahway and Elizabeth Rivers.
-As noted, specifics about flood hazards are discussed in detail in the municipal appendices.
+Very generally, flood extent in Union County ranges

-&lt;sup>39 USGS.
+38 USGS.
 Hurricane Irene and the Associated Floods of August 27-30, 2011 in New Jersey, Scientific Investigations Report 2013-5234.

-&lt;sup>37 FEMA - Union County FEMA FIS, September 20, 2006
+36 FEMA - Union County FEMA FIS, September 20, 2006

-FEMA - Union County FEMA FIS, September 20, 2006
+37 FEMA - Union County FEMA FIS, September 20, 2006